StephenOTT/GitHub-Analytics/README.md

 ## To Do:

-1. Downloading of Events into Mongodb
+- [x] Downloading of Repo Events into Mongodb
-2. Convert to Rails app
+- [ ] Convert to Rails app
-3. Downloading of Team data
+- [ ] Downloading of Team data